 On your wedding day, as the bride, you will be the cynosure of all eyes.
 Everyone is going to be looking at your jewelry and how you’ve styled yourself.
 While the clothes, jewelry, mehendi, footwear, hairdo, etc., are the things that a bride will always be concerned about and pay attention to, what about the maang tikka?

-Maang Tikka as a style statement
+Maang Tikka as a Style Statement

 Did you know that the maang tikka can also be transformed into a style statement?
 Just a cursory glance at brides in recent Bollywood movies will be enough to convince you that when you can rock your maang tikka in style, why fall back on the boring, predictable ones!

-How to choose a stylish Maang Tikka
+How to Choose Your Maang Tikka Style

 There are a lot of ways in which you can rock your look just by changing the style of your maang tikka.
 Maang Tikkas are available in many distinctive styles, from traditional to modern, classical to contemporary.
 Whatever you choose, make sure that they are in trend and most importantly, match well with your facial features and the style of your bridal wear.

-Distinctive styles of Maang Tikkas
+Distinctive Styles of Maang Tikkas

 Here are some different maang tikka styles for the bride to choose from: